crazycoldking/kong-manager-e2e/README.md

 # Kong Manager E2E UI Test Suite

 This repository contains end-to-end UI test suites for Kong Manager, built with Cypress for automated browser testing.
+Current test cases:
+- Create a service and verify the service is created successfully
+- Create a route and verify the route is created successfully

+Will add more test cases in the future.

 ## Prerequisites
 - Node.js 14.x or later